raahulrathore/email-sanitizer/README.md

 # Email Sanitizer

-A utility package that detects and filters out temporary or disposable email addresses to prevent spam and ensure valid user registrations.
+A node utility package that detects and filters out temporary or disposable email addresses to prevent spam and ensure valid user registrations.

 ## Features